OrbitLabsDAO/buildingblock_admin/README.md

+adminjamstack is a back end admin control panel buid to run on cloudflare pages.

+It has the following

+    Builds table managment and full API from a schema.sql file Build the whole admin is as jam stack allowing you to easily push to CF Create an endpoint for each table in CF pages functions directory from the APIgenerator file Full user management using JWT
+    allows you to write custom code in the _custom directory to avoid code mix

+USAGE

 git clone https://github.com/OrbitLabsDAO/adminjamstack.git
 put a sql file in the sql dir (or use the example one) rename _custom_ to \_custom and you can put your custom in here ie \_api.njk will override the standard API